 Are LED Lights Good For Fish?

-Even though fish are kept in an aquarium they need light and providing the right lighting in the proper amounts is critical to the health of your fish.
+LED Aquarium Lighting is critical to the health of your fish.
+Even though fish are kept in an aquarium they need light and providing the right lighting in the proper amounts is a must.

 And, although there is some debate on which types of lights are good for fish.
 LED lighting is definitely a great option for fish and aquarium plants.

 On average most fish should be exposed to light for about 8-12 hours per day.

 So to ensure your fish have a consistent amount of light for the right amount of time, make sure you use a timer.